ljjTYJR/PapersReading/Point_Set_Registration.md

   >
   > [[pdf]](./papers/Danelljan_A_Probabilistic_Framework_CVPR_2016_paper.pdf)

+  - Summary
-  - Incorporating the color information for each spatial GMM component in the E-M framework.
-The color information serve as a independent conditional probability.
+    - Incorporating the colour information for each spatial GMM component in the E-M framework.
+The colour information serves as an independent conditional probability.

 - **DeepGMR: Learning Latent Gaussian Mixture Models for Registration**